 So many people are out there alone in this life just wishing for someone to come along and sweep them off their feet.
 To love them, appreciate them, make dinner for them, or simply just sit next to them on the couch so they don't feel alone.
 And here I am griping about the laundry list of things my husband doesn't do right according to me.
 No thank you.

 So, Brandon, this post is for you.
-Thank you for always putting up with my sh*t.
+Thank you for always putting up with me.
 Thank you for somehow seeing something in me that made you want to call me yours.
-Thank for making me want to be a better wife to and for you.
+Thank you for making me want to be a better wife to and for you.
 I love you from the bottom of my heart, and I appreciate everything you do for us! xoxo